 - Can a four-minute error change my Mahadasha?

 - Usually not which Mahadasha, but it can shift the Mahadasha boundary dates by several weeks across a lifetime.
 The Vimshottari Dasha calendar starts from the Moon's exact position inside its Janma Nakshatra, and a four-minute error moves the Moon by about two arc-minutes.
 That is enough to shift the start and end dates of every Mahadasha and Antardasha.
-A larger error of fifteen to twenty minutes can move the Moon across a Nakshatra-pada boundary, which changes the entry point into the Dasha cycle.
+A larger error of fifteen to twenty minutes can change the entry point into the Dasha cycle if the Moon is already very close to a Nakshatra boundary.

 - Is a hospital-recorded birth time accurate enough?